 Children must be under the age of 21 and remain married during the application process up to the day they enter the United States on their K-2 Visa.
 In situations where a child is having his or her 21st birthday soon, immigration authorities can speed up the application process.

 Green Card Application Process

 After you have arrived in the United States and become legally married to your spouse, your children who arrived in the country with you are able to apply for a green card like yourself.
 Each individual needs to complete an application form to change their status within the United States and send it by mail to the US Citizenship and Immigration Services (USCIS).
 More information is found at:

 We Are Ready to Assist You

 A helpful tool that can keep families together is the K-2 Visa.
 Filing errors can have negative consequences on the application process and the case itself.
 Call KPPB Law or, contact our firm online if you are interested in obtaining a K-2 Visa.
 Our K-2 Visa lawyer can ensure that the application process is free from errors.
 Therefore, you can receive great results in a timely manner.
-We offer free initial consultations either by phone or at our office so that you can understand your best options before moving forward.
+We offer consultations either by phone or at our office so that you can understand your best options before moving forward.
 Contact us today!